krehwell/LevelOfDetail_LOD/README.md

 OS: Windows 10<br />
 IDE: visual studio 2017<br />

+## Program features
+GUI
+3 different mode of visualization fps, on showing the performance of each LOD etc.

 ## Output
 here is a sample output of a program, the program does having another different output, but here is a couple of it.